View on GitHub

 # dimensions of the rectangular cross section

-b = 0.5 # width, m
+b = 0.5 # cross section width, m

-h = 1 # heigh, m
+h = 1.0 # cross section heigh, m

 # length and stiffness modulus

-L = 10 # length, m
+L = 10 # beam length, m

-E = 4700*28**0.5*1000 # stiffness module, kN/m2
+E = 4700*28**0.5*1000 # Youn's modulus, kN/m2

-# cross-sectional area and self weight
+# cross-section area and self weight

 A = b*h # cross-sectional area, m2